 The State’s unemployment rate was 4.7%, down from 4.8% a year ago.
 Washington State will continue adding jobs for the balance of the year and I anticipate total job growth for 2018 will be around 80,000, representing a total employment growth rate of 2.4%.

 HOME SALES ACTIVITY

-- There were 25,312 home sales during the third quarter of 2017.
-This is an increase of 3.6% over the same period in 2016.
+- There were 23,209 home sales during the second quarter of 2018.
+This is a drop of 2.3% compared to the same period a year ago

-- When compared to the same period a year ago, price growth was most pronounced in Grays Harbor County where sale prices were 20.1% higher than the third quarter of 2016.
-Nine additional counties experienced double-digit price growth.
+- When compared to the same period a year ago, price growth was strongest in Mason County, which was up 17.4%.
+Eleven other counties experienced double-digit price growth.

 DAYS ON MARKET